📚

 Image Courtesy of Wikipedia

-Intellectuals began studying older Classical works of Aristotle and Ptolemy, among others, concerning planetary motion, observations and explanations for natural phenomena, and the human anatomy in regard to medicine.
-Scientists like Nicholas Copernicus, Galileo Galilei, Isaac Newton, William Harvey, and others became commonly discussed names during this era as these figures worked to quietly challenge Church doctrine and commonly accepted untruths.
+Intellectuals began studying older Classical works of Aristotle and Ptolemy, among others, concerning planetary motion, observations and explanations for natural phenomena, and the human anatomy in regards to medicine.
+Scientists like Nicholas Copernicus, Galileo Galilei, Isaac Newton, William Harvey, and others become commonly discussed names during this era as these men work in quiet to challenge Church doctrine and commonly accepted untruths.

 🎥 Watch: AP Euro - Enlightenment